-Threat intelligence provides known data about suspicious IP addresses, hostnames, and URIs that can help identify risks to your organization.
-These data sets, called threat collections, are available by default in your Reveal(x) system and from free and commercial sources in the security community.
+Threat intelligence provides known data about suspicious IP addresses, domains, hostnames, and URIs that can help identify risks to your organization.

 - If the threat collection is added or updated after the system has observed the suspicious activity, threat intelligence is not applied to that IP address, hostname, or URI until the suspicious activity occurs again.